adzverev/-html/README.md

 # -html
-A см was created based on html5 only
+A сv was created based on html5 only